 How is Gastroschisis Treated?

-There are no fetal interventions recommended for babies with gastroschisis.
-The condition cannot be corrected while you are pregnant.
-Rather, it must be treated right after your baby is born.
+Gastroschisis cannot be fixed before birth.
+Surgery is needed after the baby is born.
+A baby cannot survive with the intestines outside the body.
 Our team of experts in the Intestinal Rehabilitation Center can provide the surgical care your baby needs.

-After your baby is born, doctors will assess how severe the gastroschisis is.
-The type of repair needed depends on how much bowel and/or organs are outside of your baby’s belly and any inflammation or damage to those tissues.
+After your baby is born, doctors will examine the severity of the gastroschisis.
+The type of repair depends on how much of the bowel or other organs are outside the belly and how swollen or damaged they are.

 Primary Repair

-This type of repair is performed when there’s relatively small amount of bowel outside of the belly, and the bowel is not overly swollen or damaged.
+This type of repair is performed when there is a relatively small amount of bowel outside of the belly, and the bowel is not overly swollen or damaged.

 Staged Repair